DmitrySoshnikov/hdl-js/README.md

 ### Data files for execution

-The `--exec-on-data` (`-e`) besides accepting a raw string with data, also accepts a _filename_ which contains the actual data in the _extended JSON_ format.
-It makes it convenient describing testing data in a separate file instead of passing the data each time in the command line.
+The `--exec-on-data` (`-e`) option besides accepting the raw data-strings, also accepts _filenames_ which contain the actual data in the _extended JSON_ format.
+It allows moving the testing data into a separate file, instead of passing the data each time in the command line.

 Example `~/my-data.dat`: